 Introduction

-Unit is proud to present Tjukurrpa: The Dreaming, a landmark exhibition showcasing nine leading Aboriginal and Torres Strait Islander artists, opening in London, UK on Wednesday, July 9th.
+Unit is proud to present Tjukurrpa: The Dreaming, a landmark exhibition, in collaboration with the SmithDavidson Collection, showcasing nine leading Indigenous Australian artists, opening in London, UK on Wednesday, July 9th.

-The exhibition spotlights the extraordinary work of Indigenous Australian artists, most notably Emily Kam Kngwarray (c.1910-1996), the celebrated Anmatyerr painter now recognised globally as one of the 20th century’s most influential artists.
+The exhibition spotlights the extraordinary work of Aboriginal artists, most notably Emily Kam Kngwarray (c.1910-1996), the celebrated Anmatyerr painter now recognised globally as one of the 20th century’s most influential artists.

-In anticipation of Kngwarray’s upcoming retrospective at Tate Modern, Tjukurrpa: The Dreaming arrives in London as a unique opportunity to take a wider look at the sublime power of one of the world’s oldest continuous painting traditions, featuring work from Kngwarray herself, as well as her contemporaries and others later impacted by her work.
+In anticipation of Kngwarray’s upcoming retrospective at Tate Modern, Tjukurrpa: The Dreaming arrives in London as a unique opportunity to take a wider look at the sublime power of one of the world’s oldest continuous painting traditions.
+The exhibition also looks beyond Kngwarray to survey her contemporaries and others later impacted by her work.

 Alongside Kngwarray, the exhibition features prominent figures from the East Kimberly Art Movement and Western Desert Movement, including Rover Thomas Joolama, Paddy Nyunkuny Bedford, Johnny Warangkula Tjupurrla, Warlimpirrnga Tjapaltjarri, Mick Namarari Tjapaltjarri, Makinti Napanangka, Tommy Watson and Patrick Olodoodi Tjungurrayi.